top of page

 When is ASAP offered?

-What places are planned for 2023?
+What places are on the itinerary for 2024?

 Is Asia safe?